The Champ (1979 film): Plot

-When Billy is released, he hugs T.J. at a stadium and promises to never leave him ever again.
-Annie visits Billy and says she wants him to explain why she wasn't there for T.J.
-After a fight, Billy allows her back into his life as a friend.
-To make amends with his son, Billy explains his promise to fight in the ring after Jackie warns him about his age and constant headaches, which could be fatal when boxing.
-Jackie reluctantly agrees to train Billy to fight again.
+Jackie warns Billy his age and constant headaches leave him at risk of death if he boxes again but reluctantly agrees to train him for the proposed fight.
+Before the match begins, T.J. sees that Billy's opponent is much stronger than Billy.
+Billy wins the first two rounds, but receives many blows to the head as the fight goes on, and he gets progressively weaker.
+The doctor examines Billy between rounds and explains he's close to stopping the fight.
+Billy continues to receive sharp blows but finds enough strength to knock out his opponent.

-The night of the fight arrives.
-From his dressing room, T.J. sees that Billy's opponent is much stronger than Billy, but Billy wins the first two rounds.
-He later receives many blows to the head and is weakened.
-The doctor examines Billy during a break and explains that if Billy suffers more damage, the fight will have to be stopped.
-Billy continues to receive sharp blows but finds enough stamina to knock out his opponent.
-Billy faints on the way back to his dressing room, and he calls for T.J. to ask him if he is happy that his father won.
+Billy collapses on the way back to his dressing room, and calls for T.J.
+He asks if he's happy his father won.
 T.J. replies "The champ always comes through."
-Billy then dies from his injuries.
-T.J., unaware that his father is dead, tries frantically to rouse him.
-Jackie tells T.J. that his father is dead.
+Billy loses consciousness and T.J. tries frantically to rouse him.
+Jackie tells T.J. that his father has died.
 T.J. says goodbye to Billy and is embraced by Annie.